Victoria (state): Primary and secondary

 The University of Melbourne, ranked as one of the best universities in Australia and in the Southern Hemisphere, is Victoria's oldest university.

 Deakin University consistently leads the state in student satisfaction, and is consistently ranked as one of the world's best young universities.

 The State Library of Victoria is the fourth most visited public library in the world.

-Victoria's state school system dates back to 1872, when the colonial government legislated to make schooling both free and compulsory.
+Victoria's state school system dates back to 1872, when the colonial government legislated to make schooling free, secular and compulsory.
 The state's public secondary school system began in 1905.
 Before then, only private secondary schooling was available.
 Today, a Victorian school education consists of seven years of primary schooling (including one preparatory year) and six years of secondary schooling.

 The final years of secondary school are optional for children aged over 17.
 Victorian children generally begin school at age five or six.
 On completing secondary school, students earn the Victorian Certificate of Education (VCE) or Victorian Certificate of Education - Vocational Major (VCE-VM).
 Students who successfully complete their VCE (not including VCE-VM students) also receive an ATAR, to determine university admittance (unless the student is 'going unscored'.

 Victorian schools are either publicly or privately funded.
 Public schools, also known as state or government schools, are funded and run directly by the Victorian Department of Education.
 Students do not pay tuition fees, but some extra costs are levied.
 Private fee-paying schools include parish schools run by the Roman Catholic Church and independent schools similar to British public schools.
 Independent schools are usually affiliated with Protestant churches.
 Victoria also has several private Jewish and Islamic primary and secondary schools.
 Private schools also receive some public funding.
 All schools must comply with government-set curriculum standards.
 In addition, Victoria has six government selective schools, Melbourne High School for boys, MacRobertson Girls' High School for girls, the coeducational schools John Monash Science School, Nossal High School and Suzanne Cory High School, and the Victorian College of the Arts Secondary School.
 Students at these schools are exclusively admitted on the basis of an academic selective entry test.
 Victoria also offers an online schooling system, called Virtual School Victoria, or VSV.

 As of February 2019, Victoria had 1,529 public schools, 496 Catholic schools and 219 independent schools.
 Just under 631,500 students were enrolled in public schools, and just over 357,000 in private schools.
 Over 58 per cent of private students attend Catholic schools.
 More than 552,300 students were enrolled in primary schools and more than 418,600 in secondary schools.
 Retention rates for the final two years of secondary school were 84.3 per cent for public school students and 91.5 per cent for private school students.
 Victoria has about 46,523 full-time teachers.